Mixed Quantum-Classical Methods for Polaron Spectral Functions

 Denoting

 the classical equations of motion for the $i^\text{th}$ bath variables are

 and the system is propagated with a Schrodinger equation of the form

-The change in the system's wavefunction directly influences the force acting on the bath positions and momenta, while the evolution of the bath variables affect the Hamiltonian that governs the propagation of the system's wavefunction.
-The system and bath are propagated alternately at each time step.
+The change in the system's wavefunction directly influences the force acting on the bath positions and momenta, while the evolution of the bath variables affects the Hamiltonian that governs the propagation of the system's wavefunction.
+The system and the bath are propagated alternately at each time step according to Eq.~\eqref{P-evol}, Eq.~\eqref{Q-evol}, and Eq.~\eqref{eqn_main:schrodinger}.
 In this work, the initial bath positions and momenta are sampled from the Wigner distribution $\rho_W (\vec{P}, \vec{Q}, \beta)$ of a harmonic bath at an inverse temperature $\beta$.
 For the approach we refer to in the following as the frozen bath method, the bath variables $\vec{P}$ and $\vec{Q}$ remain fixed at their initially sampled values throughout the propagation.~\cite{Zacharias2015} Meanwhile, in the MFE method without back-reaction, $\vec{P}$ and $\vec{Q}$ evolve with the system-bath coupling term $H_{SB}$ set to zero.

 To compute $C_k(t)$ within MFE, we initialize the wavefunction in state $\ket{k}$ with a well-defined wave vector $k$. $C_k(t)$ is equivalent to the coefficient of the $\ket{k}$ state at time $t$,

 The reader is referred to the SM for a derivation of Eq.~\eqref{eqn_main:mfecorr}.